hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - used to <span style="color: #bb6600;">redirect users to websites</span> where attackers can steal data from them
   - send malicious code through a web application to an unsuspecting user to request that the victims web browser executes the code
   - method of attack is used by a hacker to send malicious code through a web application to an unsuspecting user to request that the victims web browser executes the code: <span style="color: #bb6600;">cross-site scripting</span>
+  - a difference between an XSS attack and an SQL injection attack: <span style="color: #bb6600;">SQL injection attacks are used to steal information from databases whereas XSS attacks are used to redirect users to websites where attackers can steal data from them</span>
   - difference between Cross-site Scripting and SQL Injection attacks: <span style="color: #bb6600;">Cross-site Scripting is an attack where code is injected into a database, whereas SQL Injection is an attack where code is injected into a browser</span>